 The original Granny Smith was discovered by Australian Maria Ann Smith.
 The tree grew on her property in a spot where she tossed crabapples.
 One little seedling grew into an apple tree with beautiful green fruits.
 Today, no one is certain of its parentage, but apple experts suggest the Granny Smith resulted from a cross between a Rome Beauty and a French crabapple.

-And Granny Smith is among the most popular of apple varieties.
+Granny Smith is now among the most popular of apple varieties.
 The apples are truly versatile.
 Enjoy them fresh and store for up to six months.
-You can also use Granny Smith in cider, pies and other baked goods, and fresh or cooked in savory dishes.
+You can also use Granny Smith in cider, pies, and other baked goods, and fresh or cooked in savory dishes.
 It pairs well as a simple snack with cheese or peanut butter.

 How to Grow Granny Smith Apples

 When growing Granny smith trees, it’s best to be somewhere in zones 5 through 9, but this variety will tolerate heat better than many others.
-You’ll also need another apple tree as a pollinator.
-Some good options include Red Delicious, Rome Beauty, and Golden Delicious, as well as many crabapple varieties.
+You’ll need another apple tree as a pollinator as well.
+Some good options include Red Delicious, Rome Beauty, and Golden Delicious as well as many crabapple varieties.

 Plant a new tree in a sunny spot with soil that drains well.
 Work organic matter into the soil first if it needs more nutrients.
 Make sure the graft line is a couple of inches (5 cm.) above the soil line when planted.